Search this blog

 --Matthew 1:18-24

 Who, over the age of 25, has not experienced that frightening moment when you wake up and suddenly realize: Oh my gosh!
 It’s almost Christmas!
 But, I’m not ready!
-And suddenly--if you are like me—you rush out to the garage in search of lights you promised to hang a month ago, and the wreath that still needs to be hung.
-Those Advent candles aren’t going to light themselves!...
+And suddenly--if you are like me—you rush out to the garage in search of lights you promised to hang a month ago, and the wreath that still needs to be put on the door.
+By golly, those Advent candles aren’t going to light themselves!...
 And has anyone seen the inflatable pug?

 It’s just not Christmas without the pug!

 In a desperate frenzy of activity, we set about doing everything the season commands.
-We want our house, our tree, our table to be just right!
+Wanting our house, our tree, our table to be just right!
 Perfect, in fact.
-And there is always one more trip to HEB in search of gluten free ginger snaps for Aunt Lucy, or to Hallmark for a box of cards we still intend to write—Christmas is a season, you know; not just a single day!
+But there is always one more trip to HEB in search of gluten free ginger snaps for Aunt Lucy, or to Hallmark for a box of cards we still intend to write—Christmas is a season, you know; not just a single day!

 And the presents!
 Aargh.
 What size sweater does my sister wear?
 Would your bother like a new tie?
 With Snoopy on it?
 What about Aunt Hildy?
 Does she still smoke a pipe?
-And oh my gosh, I still haven’t bought your mother the tin of tea she loves!
+And I forgot to buy that tea your mother loves so much!

-Everything needs to be just right, and just when it seems like it might come together, suddenly your aunt is bringing her new boyfriend, and your niece has just announced she is vegan.
-And the new guy at work doesn’t have family in town so… Suddenly there are more guests than chairs at the table.
-We need to borrow a card table from the neighbors, and get a few old folding chairs out of the garage… The chaos that comes with Christmas can suddenly feel very overwhelming.
-There is so much to do and if you put it all off long enough, suddenly there is so little time left.
+And just when it seems like it might come together, suddenly your niece announces she is vegan.
+Or someone else is added to the guest list and we need to borrow a card table from the neighbors, and get a few old folding chairs out of the garage… The chaos that comes with Christmas can be overwhelming.
+So much to do and if you put it all off long enough, so little time to do it.

-Think about Joseph, who goes to bed one night certain that he no longer has a wife, and his only concern is how to spare Mary from public shame.
-He knows what to do, and how and when and why.
+Think about Joseph, he goes to bed one night certain of one thing: he is about to get divorced.
 But then an angel appears in his dream and everything changes.

-Can’t you just see this humble old carpenter rushing about trying to make his house perfect for his new wife and this mysterious miraculous child of her’s—who just happens to be the savior of the world.
-Not just sweeping up sawdust and scraps of wood, but preparing his house for God’s Holy Son… when suddenly there is another messenger.
+Can’t you just see this humble old carpenter waking up and realizing he isn’t ready?
+Rushing about trying to make his house perfect for a new wife and this mysterious child of her’s—who just happens to be the savior of the world… When suddenly there is another messenger.
 Another command.
 This time from Caesar; Everybody pack your bags and head home for a census!

-What the what?
-Now?
 But I have plans for the holidays.

 And again Joseph has to pivot, change plans, make new ones.
 A road trip.
 No problem.
-Freeze the turkey.
-How long does cookie dough last in back of the refrigerator?
-Or was it flat bread, dried fish and lentils?

-Regardless, there was no Trivago or AAA to help plan the trip, make reservations.
-Certainly, Joseph did what he could and for the rest put his trust in divine providence.
-Surely God would make sure they had someplace safe for His son to be born, maybe even a room with a private bath and a view of the winter hillside.
+But there isn’t any Trivago or AAA to help with reservations.
+But, surely God would provide a safe place for His son to be born, maybe even a room with a private bath and a view of the winter hillside.
 I hear the night sky is full of stars and the gathered sheep look almost like drifts of snow this time of year.

-I am pretty sure that if you asked Joseph, Jesus born in a stable surrounded by animals and strangers was never part of his plan.
-In fact, it probably seemed more like a catastrophe, a sign of his own failing as a husband and a step-father.
-But, in God’s eyes --in the fullness of God’s plan—it was anything but; it was the fulfillment of His word.
+And like most of us (especially fathers), Joseph had to learn that no matter how well you plan or hard you try, something (or someone) unexpected shows up and the best laid plans come crashing down like shards from a shattered ornament.
+I am pretty sure if you asked him, Joseph would tell you a stable full of animals and strangers was never part of his plan.
+In fact, in his eyes, it probably seemed like a catastrophe, a sign somehow of his own failing as a husband and a step-father.
+And yet, in the fullness of God’s plan, it was anything but; it was the fulfillment of His Word, of His love.

 “Thus says the Lord: